PID Controller Tuning & Advanced Process Control Techniques

 Trim Control Principles and Uses

 Function Generators Characterization

 Primary Air Flow, & Fuel / Air Temperature Control (as needed per boiler and fuel type)

 Superheat and Steam Attemperation Control

 Unit Master Control Tuning or Boiler- and Turbine-Master

 Required: Laptop computer with USB drive and WiFi enabled.

-Day 3 is an additional day of training you can add to extend your training.
+*Day 3 is an optional day you can add to extend your training.

 Participants should bring a laptop computer with USB port and WiFi enabled to class.